 Is your home protected?
-Because your home may be the biggest investment you ever make, it’s important to understand your home insurance coverage options.
+Because your home may be the biggest investment you ever make, it’s important to understand your home insurance coverage and valuation.

 - Market value reflects the price a buyer is willing to pay for your home when considering the location, the desirability of the neighborhood, the quality and proximity of schools and other services.
-In addition, the home’s features and amenities also affect its market value.
+The home’s features and amenities also affect its market value.

 - Appraisal value is determined by an unbiased professional and is usually requested by a lender to make sure a homeowner doesn’t borrow more than the value of the home, since the home is used as collateral for the mortgage.